mk-forge/UptimeWorker/README.md

 ## Overview

 Fork of UptimeWorker with custom modifications.
-It monitors my projects (Portfolio, Set Intersection, Table Tennis Manager), splits TTM into FE/BE/DB for granular monitoring and sends push notifications via ntfy on downtime.
-Granular monitoring for TTM (FE/BE/DB) added some complexity, but it was worth it because I can see exactly which part is failing without having to dig through logs.
-Make handles notification sending, since Cloudflare Workers can't talk to ntfy directly.
+It monitors my projects (Portfolio, Set Intersection, Table Tennis Manager) and splits TTM into FE/BE/DB for granular monitoring.
+The granular split was a bit of a pain to set up, but now I can see exactly which part is failing.
+Cloudflare Workers can't talk to ntfy directly, so Make sits in between for push notifications on downtime.

 ## Tech stack